Last updated April 26th, 2017 at 04:04 am

 You’ve probably seen those posts where keywords and not content are king?
 Every heading includes the keyword and keywords litter the content.
 From there to here, from here to there, keywords are everywhere.

-Update: Here’s an excellent post on Copyblogger 4 Simple Steps to Writing a Blog Post That Floods Your Inbox with Inquiries which talks about forgetting about lead generation but to be a problem solver and authority instead.
+Update: Here’s an excellent post on Copyblogger 4 Simple Steps to Writing a Blog Post That Floods Your Inbox with Inquiries which tells us to forget about lead generation, but to be problem solvers.

 I hope this helps you write absolutely compelling blog posts.
 Writing that last sentence means I have this post’s long tail keywords in here twice but that’s all you’re getting Google.